The Gandhian Legacy of Kamaladevi Chattopadhyay

 By Dr Sreenanti Banerjee

-While acknowledging the importance of this existing feminist articulation of dissonance between Gandhian nationalism and Kamaladevi’s anticolonial work, here I would like to argue that the dissonance can only be fully appreciated to the extent that we simultaneously acknowledge how Kamaladevi was deeply appreciative of the legacy of Gandhian anticolonial praxis.
-This blog is about the significance that Gandhian legacies had for an early practitioner of welfare feminism (like Kamaladevi) in India.
+While acknowledging the importance of this existing feminist articulation of dissonance between Gandhian nationalism and Kamaladevi’s anticolonial feminist work, here I would like to argue that the dissonance can only be fully appreciated to the extent that we simultaneously acknowledge how Kamaladevi was deeply appreciative of the legacy of Gandhian anticolonial praxis.
+This blog is about the significance that Gandhian legacies had for an early practitioner of welfare feminism (like Kamaladevi) in India.[3]

-In What Gandhiji Has Done for Women (published in 1946), she shows how it is Gandhian nationalism which ensured that women’s plight, owing to unjust British laws, could now be fully acknowledged in the public domain.[5]
+In What Gandhiji Has Done for Women (published in 1946),[4] Kamaladevi shows how it is Gandhian nationalism which ensured that women’s plight, owing to unjust British laws, could now be fully acknowledged in the public domain.
 These laws, among other things, firstly imposed a salt tax (where the prohibitive salt prices affected rural women the most); and secondly, systematically destroyed India’s textile industry and thereby wrecked the key source of income for rural women in India, notably the spinning of cloth.
-Further, Kamaladevi draws our attention to how Gandhi put an unprecedented amount of premium and hope on individuals who were (either by choice or compulsion or both) the harbingers of a new method of living predicated upon non-violence.
-In fact, as the psychoanalyst and cultural theorist Ashis Nandy had once pointed out, India is the first country to have gifted a theory of non-violence to the world because European Enlightenment, despite its claims to liberty and equality, is yet to produce a thinker who gave precedence to non-violence in politics; and the change that this gift entailed, as Gandhi was quick to realise, could primarily have been brought about by Indian women.[6]
-Most crucially, Kamaladevi emphasises how Gandhi’s attitudes towards women went beyond humanitarianism to recognise how women and men ought to share a relationship of true comradeship where men realise that (for women) to be equal (to men) is not to be the same (as men).
+Further, Kamaladevi draws our attention to how Gandhi put an unprecedented amount of premium and hope on individuals who were, either by choice or compulsion or both, the harbingers of a new method of living predicated upon non-violence.[5]
+In fact, as the psychoanalyst and cultural theorist Ashis Nandy had once pointed out, India is the first country to have gifted a theory of non-violence to the world because European Enlightenment, despite its claims to liberty and equality, is yet to produce a thinker who gave precedence to non-violence in politics[6]; and the change that this gift entailed, as Gandhi was quick to realise, could have been brought about primarily by Indian women.

+Most crucially, Kamaladevi also emphasises how Gandhi’s attitudes towards women went beyond humanitarianism to recognising how women and men ought to share a relationship of true comradeship where men realise that (for women) to be equal (to men) is not to be the same (as men).[7]
 In addition to this, Kamaladevi’s involvement with the cause of widow remarriage in India vis-a-vis the violence meted out against young widows also distinctly bore the influence of Gandhi.
-She, herself a child widow, notes with astute wonder how Gandhi instructed young men to make a resolve that they are not going to marry any woman who is not a widow.
+She notes with astute wonder how Gandhi instructed young men to make a resolve that they are not going to marry any woman who is not a widow.[8]
 Kamaladevi also draws the readers’ attention to Gandhi’s capacity to uniquely redefine the violence of widow immolation (sati) in India.
-Since true marriage, Gandhi argued, means a union of the soul (and not just that of bodies), and the soul is immortal and unchangeable, forcibly ensuring that the body of the woman ‘unites’ with that of the husband when the latter dies (by making the woman die along with her deceased husband on the same burning pyre), Gandhi notes, is not a sign of enlightenment but of severe unawareness on the nature of the soul.
+Since true marriage, Gandhi argued, means union of the soul (and not just that of bodies), and the soul is immortal and unchangeable, forcibly ensuring that the body of the woman ‘unites’ with that of the husband when the latter dies (by making the woman die along with her deceased husband on the same burning pyre), Gandhi notes, is not a sign of enlightenment but of severe unawareness on the nature of the soul.[9]

-In Mahatma Gandhi and One World (published in 1968 in an edited book), Kamaladevi claimed that a key trait that she observed in Gandhi was that he redefined the idea of being a social scientist by testing the hypothesis first on his own self.[7]
+In Mahatma Gandhi and One World (published in 1968 in an edited book),[10] Kamaladevi claimed that a key trait that she observed in Gandhi was that he redefined the idea of being a social scientist by testing the hypothesis first on his own self.[11]
 The second crucial thing that she imbibed from Gandhi was that nationalism (which, for Gandhi, was not the opposite of internationalism) is not pegged to animosity between races.
-Gandhi argues, Kamaladevi highlights with great importance,
+Gandhi argues, Kamaladevi underscores with great importance,

 My notion of Purna Swaraj[12] is not isolated independence but healthy and dignified interdependence […] Just as the cult of patriotism teaches us today that the individual has to die for the family, the family has to die for the village, the village for the district, the district for the province, and the province for the country, even so, a country has to be free in order that it may die, if necessary, for the benefit of the world.
 My love, therefore, of nationalism or my idea of nationalism, is that my country may become free, that if need be, the whole country may die, so that the human race may live.
 There is no room for race hatred there.
 Let that be our nationalism.[13]